hellwolf/yul-dsl-monorepo/hs-pkgs/yul-dsl/README.md

 > — "The Next 700 Programming Languages" by P. J. Landin.

 * Many emerging ecosystems utilize specialized programming languages designed specifically for their needs.
-For example, the Solidity programming language was created for the Ethereum Virtual Machine (EVM) ecosystem.
+For example, the Solidity programming language is mainly for the Ethereum Virtual Machine (EVM) ecosystem.

 * These new languages serve no purpose beyond programming for their specific ecosystems.